Unseen Work: A Definition and Diagnostic for Complex Systems

 A definition and diagnostic

+It is not simply work that goes unnoticed.
 It is work that a system depends on but does not formally name, resource, measure or distribute as a core function.

 It is carried — and it accumulates.